gvwilson/sensibleadventures/bookster/new.md

 unsettled Erileine.

 Vaszlav cleared his throat.
 "This is Jaromir, my new apprentice.
-And this *sra* is Erileine Elaiene é Laeuc, the most voracious reader on Avaunt."
+And this *sra* is Erileine Saedie é Laeuc, the most voracious reader on Avaunt."

 The Hett nodded.
 It was definitely a nod, not Vaszlav's deferential dip